Giuliani says he feels ‘sorry for me’ if he’s included in latest Trump indictment

 “I feel very sorry for him (Trump) and what he has gone through now with the fourth indictment, I feel sorry for any of the others that are involved in this and if it involves me I feel sorry for me as well,” he said on his “America’s Mayor Live” show.

-Mr Giuliani watched live TV footage of the indictment and grand jury being brought into court, and at first, optimistically predicted that it it “appears very thin.”
+Mr Giuliani watched live TV footage of the indictment and grand jury being brought into court, and at first, optimistically predicted that it “appears very thin.”

 But he quickly changed his mind, adding: “Oh wait no it doesn’t.
 What do you think 50 or 60 pages?”